Lightning-AI/torchmetrics/README.md

 * Metrics optimized for distributed-training
 * Automatic synchronization between multiple devices

-You can use TorchMetrics in any PyTorch model, or with in [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/stable/) to enjoy additional features:
+You can use TorchMetrics with any PyTorch model or with [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/stable/) to enjoy additional features such as:

 * Module metrics are automatically placed on the correct device.
 * Native support for logging metrics in Lightning to reduce even more boilerplate.